openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 end
 ```

-### HikVision NVRs
+### Hikvision NVRs

-In case your HikVision NVR does not communicate with the binding, make sure that:
+In case your Hikvision NVR does not communicate with the binding, make sure that:

-* ISAPI is enabled in the NVR settings
+* ISAPI is enabled in the NVR settings.
 * ONVIF is enabled and a user/pass created that match the bindings.
-* RTSP is enabled
+* RTSP is enabled.
 * Some NVR's allow each camera to be exposed on a set port to give direct access to each camera, some users report this works the best and needs to be enabled.

 Some older versions of these NVRs require setting a different snapshot URL (`SNAPSHOT_URL_OVERRIDE`), as well as `FFMPEG_INPUT`.
-The older ones use the same URL's just with 'ISAPI' removed.
+The older ones use the same URLs just with 'ISAPI' removed.

 ```java
 Thing ipcamera:HIKVISION:West "West Camera"